Previous: Introduction to hompack, Up: hompack [Contents][Index]

 A list of the number of jacobian matrix evaluations required to track the m-th root.

-Here are some examples of using hompack_polsys.
+Here are some examples of using hompack_polsys

 The analytical solution can be obtained with solve:

-(%o1) [[x1 = 1,x2 = -sqrt(2)],[x1 = 1,x2 = sqrt(2)],[x1 = -1,x2 = -sqrt(2)],
+(%i1) solve([x1^2-1, x2^2-2],[x1,x2]); (%o1) [[x1 = 1,x2 = -sqrt(2)],[x1 = 1,x2 = sqrt(2)],[x1 = -1,x2 = -sqrt(2)], [x1 = -1,x2 = sqrt(2)]]

-We see that hompack_polsys returned the correct answer except that the roots are in a different order and there is a small imaginary part.
+that the roots are in a different order and there is a small imaginary

 Another example, with corresponding solution from solve: